Serving the Greater Good of Our Communities

 Our Board’s Public Policy and Regulation Committee oversees and guides our Environmental, Social and Governance (ESG) practices and initiatives.
 It reviews and reports on these efforts periodically to our Board.

-Our efforts have been recognized for three consecutive years by the global nonprofit Points of Light’s Civic 50 as one of the nation’s most community-minded companies in the U.S.
+Our efforts have been recognized for four consecutive years by the global nonprofit Points of Light’s Civic 50 as one of the nation’s most community-minded companies in the U.S.

 Our mission to serve the greater good of our communities goes beyond keeping our audience safe and informed.
 TEGNA and our stations take an active role in helping make our communities better places to live and work.